geekgirljoy/Pathfinder_Neural_Network/README.md

 ## Basic
-This is the simplest example of Pathfinder and is the version that is included with the Official FANN r1epo.
+This is the simplest example of Pathfinder and is the version that is included with the Official FANN repo.

 * [pathfinder_train.php](Basic/pathfinder_train.php)